kevboutin/crudApp/README.md

 | http://yourdomain.com/api/entries/:id | DELETE    | empty       | Deletes existing entry |

 You can create the endpoints using the server side language of your choice.
-Using Node + Express + MongoDB to design the RESTful API is popular but also PHP + MySQL is also popular.
-Once you have the URLs ready, you can make use of `$resource` for interacting with these URLs.
+Using Node + Express + MongoDB to design the RESTful API is popular but also PHP + MySQL is popular even if older.
+Once you have the URLs ready, you can make use of
+`$resource` for interacting with these URLs.
 So, let’s see how exactly `$resource` works.

 ## How Does $resource Work?